Neo23x0/Raccine/README.md

 ## How it works

 We [register a debugger](https://attack.mitre.org/techniques/T1546/012/) for `vssadmin.exe` which is our compiled `raccine.exe`.
 Raccine is a binary, that first collects all PIDs of the parent processes and then tries to kill all parent processes.
-I've whitelisted `explorer.exe` in order to avoid unwanted problems with the Windows desktop.
-I don't know if this was a good idea.

 Avantages: